Ricky Rudd: 1981–1987

 In 1981, Rudd signed with DiGard Motorsports to drive the No. 88 car.
 Although he had no victories, he won his first three pole positions, and began his lengthy streak of consecutive race starts.
-In 1982 Rudd stepped into the No. 3 Pontiac for Richard Childress Racing.
-Rudd had six Top 5s but dropped down to ninth in the points standings.
+In 1982, Rudd stepped into the No. 3 Pontiac for Richard Childress Racing.
+Rudd had six top-fives but dropped down to ninth in the points standings.
+In the 1983 Daytona 500, Rudd became the youngest pole winner in Daytona 500 history at the age of 26 and would hold that record until 2014 when it was broken by a 23-year-old Austin Dillon.
 He was able to get his first two career wins in 1983 at Riverside and Martinsville respectively, but he again finished ninth in points.
 He also ran the only three Busch Series races of his career that season, winning in his debut event at Dover Downs.

 In 1984, Rudd and Dale Earnhardt swapped rides, with Rudd moving over to the No. 15 Ford for Bud Moore.
 The move came after Earnhardt signed with Childress, leaving Rudd disappointed and out of a ride until he drove for Moore.
 Rudd was involved in a horrific crash in the Busch Clash at Daytona, in which his car went airborne (in a crash that Ned Jarrett described as something like a "bucking horse") before suffering a concussion and a torn cartilage in his rib cage.
 His eyes were swollen so badly he taped his eyes open to be able to race in the Daytona 500, as well as a flak jacket for his rib injury.
 After learning of this long after the fact, NASCAR instituted the policy of examining all drivers involved in wrecks to ensure that they will be able to race safely the next week.
 He won his first race for this team in only his second start at Richmond and improved to seventh in points.
-He moved up one spot in points in the following season, and then a career-best 5th-place finish in 1986.
-Despite an additional 2 victories in 1987, Rudd left Moore Engineering at the end of the season.
+He moved up one spot in points in the following season, and then a career-best fifth place finish in 1986.
+Despite an additional two victories in 1987, Rudd left Moore Engineering at the end of the season.